Unboxed-Software/solana-course/content/movie-review-pt1.md

 use solana_program::entrypoint;
 use instruction::TestInstruction;

-// process_instruction funciton passed into entrypoint macro entrypoint!(process_instruction);
+// `process_instruction` function passed into entrypoint macro entrypoint!(process_instruction);

-// process_instuction defined, this will be the first block of code to
+// `process_instuction` defined, this will be the first block of code to
-// execute in the contract
+// Execute in the contract
 pub fn process_instruction(
     program_id: &Pubkey,
     accounts: &[AccountInfo],
     instruction_data: &[u8]
 ) -> ProgramResult {
-    // some logic here
+    // Some logic here
     let instruction = ExampleInstruction::unpack(instruction_data)?;
 }
 ```